Special Educational Needs Information Report

 Ongoing assessment takes place within class and each pupil’s learning will be planned, differentiated and personalised by the class teacher.
 Children who are not making sufficient progress are identified during this process.
 After further assessments of their needs, and discussion with relevant staff and parents/carers, additional support may be put in place for your child.

 This support will then be documented by the school on an Individual Support Plan (ISP) on which targets are created in consultation with the class teacher, Inclusion Manager and parents.
-These are achievable targets which aim to support the child to make progress and identify their next steps.
-The class teacher will involve the parents and children as much as possible in this process so as to ensure that pupil’s strengths are taken in to consideration as well as their difficulties.
-As a school, we recognise how important it is to include the views of children and parents to further identify what is going well and how they can be supported.
+These are achievable, SMART targets which aim to support the child to make progress and identify their next steps.
+The class teacher will involve the parents and children as much as possible in this process so as to ensure that pupils’ voices are heard and strengths are taken in to consideration as well as their difficulties.
+As a school, we recognise how important it is to include the views of children and parents/carers to further identify what is going well and how each individual can be supported.
 If it is not appropriate to include children in their reviews, we will use other ways to share their successes and plan for future support.
-ISPs will be reviewed and updated at least termly and you will be invited to take part in these reviews.
+ISPs will be reviewed and updated at least termly and parents/carers will be invited to take part in these reviews.

-If a pupil has needs related to specific areas of their education, such as spelling, handwriting, numeracy and literacy, then the pupil will be placed in a small focus or intervention group, the length of time of the intervention will vary according to need.
+If a pupil has needs related to specific areas of their education, such as spelling, handwriting, numeracy and literacy, then the pupil will be placed in a small focus or intervention group: the length of time of the intervention will vary according to need.
 The interventions will be regularly reviewed by all involved to ascertain the effectiveness of the provision and to inform future planning.
+Staff members who deliver interventions will meet regularly with the Inclusion Manager so that their effectiveness can be evaluated and next steps identified.

 In School Review meetings are held each term and outcomes are formally recorded.
 This is a meeting where the class teacher meets with the Inclusion Manager to discuss the progress of the pupils with additional needs in their class, and to highlight any further children who may be experiencing difficulties.
-This shared discussion supports staff in carefully planning next steps for each child and, if not involved already, can lead to further referrals or advice from outside agencies such as Speech and Language Therapy, Occupational Therapy, Educational Psychology, Behaviour Support or a Paediatrician.
+This shared discussion supports staff in carefully planning next steps for each child and, if not involved already, can lead to further referrals or advice from outside agencies such as Speech and Language Therapy, Occupational Therapy, Educational Psychology, Behaviour Support, Child and Adolescent Mental Health or a Paediatrician.
 A referral for support from an outside agency will only be made with your consent.

-If your child continues to make little or no progress, an Educational Health Care Plan (EHCP) may be requested.
+If your child continues to make little or no progress after interventions have been regularly implemented and reviewed, an Educational Health Care Plan (EHCP) may be requested.
 Further details about this process will be explained by the Inclusion Manager and information published in the Local Authority’s Local Offer.

 The following link will take you to Croydon’s Local Offer of Special Needs: https://localoffer.croydon.gov.uk/kb5/croydon/directory/home.page

-Some pupils may already have an EHCP and therefore, addition group support or teaching assistant support may already be allocated to them.
+Some pupils may already have an EHCP and therefore, additional group support or teaching assistant support may already be allocated to them.
 The level of support given will relate to the complexity and severity of the need.
-If provided with 1:1 support, Children will also be encouraged to develop independent learning skills so as not to become reliant on an adult working with them.
+If provided with 1:1 support, children will also be encouraged to develop independent learning skills so as not to become reliant on an adult working with them.

 All children receive high quality teaching, differentiated to their individual needs.
 Our teachers are highly skilled and supported to adapt teaching to meet the needs of each class.
 Daily planning and assessment ensures that work can be differentiated in a variety of ways to make learning accessible for all and ensure that all pupils can experience success and challenge in their learning.
 For children with additional needs, this could mean that they are given a slightly different task or given different strategies/equipment to complete the task.
 Some children may require support or guidance from the class teacher or a teaching assistant as part of a small group, paired work or on an individual basis.

-Alongside planned differentiation in the classroom, some children with SEN need something additional to or different from that which is provided for the majority of children.
-Alongside individual care plan interventions, the following range of interventions are in place across the school to help overcome a range of difficulties.
+Alongside planned differentiation in the classroom, some children with SEND need something additional to or different from that which is provided for the majority of children.
+Alongside Individual Support Plan interventions, the following range of interventions are in place across the school to help overcome a range of difficulties.
 These include:

 Speech and Language